Get Certified in Minutes

 There are four simple steps to seeing a Leafwell provider in Pennsylvania to obtain your medical marijuana card:

 - Register on the Pennsylvania Medical Marijuana Program website.
 Receive your patient number immediately after registering.

 - Create a Leafwell account using a valid email address and choose a password.
 You’ll be asked to complete a brief questionnaire of personal and health information and to either take or upload a photograph of identification (we’re required by law to verify your identity).
 You will need a smartphone, computer, or tablet with a reliable internet connection and a working camera to be seen by a Leafwell provider.

-3. Next, you will be taken to the virtual waiting room.
+- Next, you will be taken to the virtual waiting room.
 You will receive a text message on your cell phone when the provider is ready to see you.
-You’ll be connected Leafwell provider for a video chat (i.e., a virtual doctor’s visit).
+You’ll be connected with a Leafwell provider for a video chat (i.e., a virtual doctor’s visit).
 During the visit, your provider will assess your medical condition(s) to determine if you qualify for a Pennsylvania medical marijuana certification.

-4. If you are approved for a medical marijuana card, you’ll be sent a copy of your recommendation letter via email.
-You can then return to the Pennsylvania Medical Marijuana Program website to complete your application for your card.
+- If you are approved for a medical marijuana card, the Leafwell provider will submit your certification directly to the state.
+You can then return to the Pennsylvania Medical Marijuana Program website to pay the annual state registration fee for your card.
 Once payment is complete, your card will arrive in 1-2 weeks.

 How old do I have to be to apply for a Medical Marijuana Card in Pennsylvania?